YaleSTC/reservations/features.md

 ## Managing Users

-Currently, Reservations only supports [CAS](http://www.jasig.org/cas/) for user authentication, but we are working on adding built-in authentication so anyone can use it.
+Currently, *Reservations* only supports [CAS](http://www.jasig.org/cas/) for user authentication.
+Support for built-in authentication and OmniAuth is underway.

-When a new user logs in for the first time, an account will automatically be created for them (if using CAS), or they will have to register (when built-in authentication is enabled).
-As an admin, you can also manually create users.

-To manage users, click 'Users' in the menu bar.
-You can add, deactivate, or edit users, as well as view their profile.
-Profiles give you at-a-glance information about a user, such as what items they've reserved (past, current, and future), and stats on missed and overdue reservations.
+*Reservations* maintains a strict separation of user roles.
 There are three types of users:

 * **Normal users**, who can browse the catalog and create reservations for themselves.
 * **Checkout Persons** who can do all of the above, plus create reservations for other people and check equipment in and out.
 * **Admins**, who can do all of the above.
 In addition, the can change settings, update equipment, and add/remove users.

-*Reservations* maintains a strict separation of roles.

-### Announcements
+## Announcements

 Administrators can set up announcements for different contexts and audiences.

 ## Reservations

 ### Creating Reservations

 Users can easily reserve equipment on their own, through the catalog.
 To do so, set the desired start and end dates, check availability on the catalog (updated automatically), and add items to your cart.
 Once you'veve added all items you'd like to reserve, click the 'finalize reservation' button, which confirms the reservation is valid (doesn't violate any limitations on reservation length, number, etc.) and then approves it.

 (Users use the Cart to collect items they want to check out.)